Gym Singapore: Memberships at Fitness First, True Fitness, Virgin Active, Pure Fitness, Amore Fitness

 1. How much do gym memberships cost in Singapore?

 There’s no way to know for sure how much you’ll be made to pay at each gym.
-One gym might give you a discount “because” your brother works out at the same gym, while another might not budge because the salesman is having a bad day.
+One gym might give you a discount because your brother works out at the same gym, while another might not budge because the salesman is having a bad day.

 If you’re thinking of joining one of the bigger chains, it’s a good idea to sign up for trial sessions at several and then haggle prices at each before settling for the most cost-effective option.

 Another thing to take note of is that some gyms will lock you in for 1 to 3 years, and you might have to pay a fee to quit the gym.
-(That’s why you see so many people on forums trying to sell their memberships to strangers.
+That’s why you see so many people on forums trying to sell their memberships to strangers.

 The lock-in is also not great when you consider that these chains may close down, like California Fitness, that went bankrupt and closed down all their outlets with no warning in 2016.
+History has repeated itself, with UFC Gym suddenly shutting its doors in 2023 and leaving upset members in a lurch.

 In addition, if the chain you’re becoming a member of has numerous outlets, you might have to pay more if you want to access them all.